 Hailed as one of the "most important bands in music since the dawn of the rock and roll era" by former President Bill Clinton, the legendary rock and roll band with horns, Chicago, came in at #4, the highest charting American band in the chart’s history, in Billboard Magazine's recent Top Bands And Duos.
 And Chicago is the first American rock band to chart Top 40 albums in six consecutive decades.
-Chicago will perform live in concert at the City National Civic on July 23.
+Chicago will perform live in concert at the San Jose Civic on July 23.

 Chicago was inducted into the 2016 Rock and Roll Hall of Fame!
 This was their first nomination.
 They’ve been eligible since 1994.
 A long time coming!